eclipse-zenoh/zenoh-plugin-dds/README.md

 - Support use cases of edge robotics.
 - Give the possibility to use **zenoh**'s geo-distributed storage and query system to better manage robot's data.

-## Architecture

-The **zenoh bridge for DDS** will soon be available as a library that can be loaded by a zenoh router at startup.

-Currently, it's a standalone executable named **`zenoh-bridge-dds`** that:
-- discover the DDS readers and writers declared by any DDS application, via the standard DDS discovery protocol (that uses UDP multicast)
-- create a mirror DDS writer or reader for each discovered reader or writer (using the same QoS)
-- map the discovered DDS topics and partitions to zenoh resources (see mapping details below)
-- forward user's data from a DDS topic to the corresponding zenoh resource, and vice versa

-### Routing of DDS discovery information
-:warning: **Important notice** :warning: :
-The DDS discovery protocol is not routed through zenoh.
-Meaning that, in case you use 2 **`zenoh-bridge-dds`** to interconnect 2 DDS domains, the DDS entities discovered in one domain won't be advertised in the other domain.
-Thus, the DDS data will be routed between the 2 domains only if matching readers and writers are declared in the 2 domains independently.

-### Mapping DDS topics to zenoh resources
-The mapping between DDS and zenoh is rather straightforward.
-Given a DDS Reader/Writer for topic **`A`** in a given partition **`P`**, then the equivalent zenoh resource will be named as **`/P/A`**.
-If no partition is defined, the equivalent zenoh resource will be named as **`/A`**.

-Optionally, the bridge can be configured with a **scope** that will be used as a prefix to each zenoh resource.
-That is, for scope **`/S`** the equivalent zenoh resource will be **`/S/P/A`** for a topic **`A`** and a partition **`P`**, and **`/S/A`** for a topic without partition.

 ## How to build it
 In order to build the zenoh bridge for DDS you need first to install the following dependencies: